inrupt/public-documentation/coding-conventions/javascript-coding-standards.md

 # JavaScript-Specific Guidelines

+## Browser Support

+- Test and target compilation for the latest two versions of the most popular browsers.
+The current list is:
+  - Desktop:
+    -  Edge
+    -  Chrome
+    -  FireFox
+    -  Safari
+  - Mobile:
+    -  iOS/Safari
+    -  Android/Chrome
+    -  Android / Samsung Internet
+-  For applications, consider multiple screen sizes when implementing the UI:
+    - Small: 360x640
+    - Medium: 768x1024
+    - Large: 1366x768
+    - X-Large: 1600x900

 ## Organize code conceptually in packages

 - Use a folder hierarchy to represent packages of related code.
 - Dependencies are usually tree-shaped.
   - Other graph shapes might indicate an architectural problem.
 - One index file with non-default ES6 exports exposes the public API.

 ## Coding style